mavas/verizon/README.md

 ### Actual deep learning knowledge and computer vision

-tensorflow-without-a-phd.
+- [tensorflow-without-a-phd](https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd).
 This repository is officially supported by TensorFlow, and is highly valuable towards understanding and practicing convolutional neural networks, dropouts, time series analysis, and the like.
 So this repository is a solid point why you folks should consider my candidacy.

-The official certification covers a variety of subjects, but I can tell you that they are broadly categorized into 3: CNNs, natural language processing, and time series analysis.
+- [The official certification](https//www.tensorflow.org/certificate) covers a variety of subjects, but I can tell you that they are broadly categorized into 3: CNNs, natural language processing, and time series analysis.
 This job of course has nothing to do with natural language, but the other 2 subjects are important for computer vision and deep learning, and so that's good for my candidacy for this role.
 This is another big point regarding my candidacy.

-The other big point regarding my candidacy is my application of computer vision to my particular problem domain (video and image).

-These 3 things taken together, combined with the classic chicken-and-the-egg problem, means you folks should hire me.

-- On the current screen, throughout the entire video